yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/recommendation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an Azure AD best practice or improvement action recommended by Microsoft for your Azure AD tenant.
+Our service runs on a daily basis to check your tenant against predefined conditions for every recommendation.
+If we detect that a recommendation applies, the corresponding recommendation object is generated and its status is set to `active`.

+There are currently 5 possible recommendations you may see:

+1. Integrate 3rd party apps with Azure AD
+2. Convert from per user MFA to Conditional Access MFA
+3. Minimize MFA prompts for users signing in from known devices
+4. Migrate apps from AD FS to Azure AD
+5. Migrate eligible users from SMS and voice call to use the Authenticator app

 Inherits from [entity](../resources/entity.md).